 - Lack of employee engagement and motivation as a result of isolation.

 I recommend you to ditch disjoined tools used at your company and introduce a common collaboration platform that will become the backbone of your company’s remote collaboration.
 It will unite the key enterprise systems into an integrated environment, connect your remote teams via separate collaboration spaces, provide effective tools for completing their working tasks and ensure relevant, structured and regularly updated knowledge hub.
 I think the latter is especially important for successful remote collaboration, as centralized information ensures all employees are on the same page.
 For example, in one of our projects, my team helped an oil and gas service company that expanded its presence quickly across 7 different regions to structure scattered documentation and provide employees with a single point to corporate information – the intranet.
+To get a full picture of an intranet's capabilities for remote collaboration, have a look at our SharePoint intranet live demo.

 You should provide your remote employees with an opportunity to access the collaboration spaces at any time and any place and easily share data.
 Therefore, I strongly recommend you to leverage cloud collaboration platforms, such as Office 365, G Suite, Asana, Trello, or others.
 Also, make sure your collaboration software is mobile-friendly so that employees could access them via any device.